DevNetSandbox/sbx_multi_ios/docs/labs/nso-with-ansible.md

     </pre>

 As you see, the devices are not in compliance with the template.
 The report shows which servers will need to be added and which will need to be removed to bring the devices into compliance.
+In this lab, you can see that we are removing the
+NTP servers previously added by Ansible as a result of the `replace` tag being used in our template.

 #### Applying Templates